avnet-iotconnect/iotc-nrf-sdk/README.md

 This file needs to match the asset_tracker's configuration in order for OTA to work.
 If you intend to use the code by programming all of the the boards with JTAG, these files are not needed.

+Only the Thingy91 (asset_tracker) and AVT9152 evb (demo_IoTConnect) has mcuboot serial recovery enabled
+in their respective default application.

 [evb_user_manual_link]:
 https://www.avnet.com/wps/wcm/connect/onesite/3788e3c1-a386-4196-a88f-21307ff28984/AVT9152+EVB+User+Manual+v1.0.pdf?MOD=AJPERES&CACHEID=ROOTWORKSPACE.Z18_NA5A1I41L0ICD0ABNDMDDG0000-3788e3c1-a386-4196-a88f-21307ff28984-nvGFXpQ